 “It’s a shame that officiating had such a hand in a series like this,” Reeve said.
 “Obviously there’s always going to be a team that’s going to be a little more disappointed than the other.”

 But there was also sadness.
 The Lynx opened the season under the WNBA radar.
-They used a roster built around the talents of star Napheesa Collier and a collective effort that showed how close the team became.
+They used a roster built around the talents of star Napheesa Collier and a collective effort that demonstrated how close the team became.
 The Lynx won 30 games, and were the hottest team in the league after the Olympic break.

 Smith and wing Bridget Carleton had career years.
 Kayla McBride was one of the league’s best three-point shooters.
-Courtney Williams showed her value as a point guard, particularly in the pick and roll.
+Courtney Williams showed her value as a point guard, particularly in the pick-and-roll.

 “I’m incredibly proud that since the day we got together in training camp, all the way together, we were the same team,” Reeve said.
 “We never got the disease of ‘Me.’
 Not one single player on the team got the disease of ‘Me.’